-5. Business Processes
+5. E-Commerce Business Models

 The threats to electronic transactions.
 Modern cryptography: public key and private key systems; the RSA algorithm and the DNS algorithm.
 Key management and secure exchange of keys; the Diffie-Hellman algorithm.
 Digital signatures and digital certificates.
 SSL and SET.

 Much of the material covered by this module is not available in textbooks.
 Such textbooks as there are will usually be found to be out of date.
 Furthermore, they tend to concentrate on e-commerce directed towards consumers, whereas by far the majority of e-commerce systems are aimed at business-to-business transactions.
 Students will be expected to find information on the Web, where much more up to date material is available, although it must always be treated with caution.
 Given the caveats above, the books found in the bibliography section may prove useful:

 |Problem_solving||The assignment addresses challenging issues concerned with the operation of the software industry and its use of communication technology|